Procedure 5.15.1 - Sustainable Purchasing - UNDER REVIEW

 Part 4: Guiding Principles

-- Environmental considerations should become part of normal purchasing practice, consistent with such traditional factors as product safety, price, performance, and availability.
+- Integration of Environment, Price and Performance: Environmental considerations should become part of normal purchasing practice, consistent with such traditional factors as product safety, price, performance, and availability.

 Part 5: Guidelines